Diversity, Equity & Inclusion

 WRA's Lean In Chapter is an active and supportive organization that invites students to come together to share and discuss knowledge, wisdom, concerns and stor

-Below we have listed some of our student-led organizations who host events, spread awareness and create an inclusive and celebratory environment in support of diversity.
+Below you'll find our student-led affinity groups, who host events, spread awareness and create an inclusive and celebratory environment in support of diversity.
 Part of the Reserve experience is learning about new customs, traditions and various holidays, either from the efforts of our students groups or other community members.
 There is always opportunity for our students to broaden our offerings with new ideas, events and organizations.
 Please feel free contact the DEI Committee at firstname.lastname@example.org if you have any new ideas, new events or new affinity groups you'd like to see on campus.

 ++ MEET WESTERN RESERVE ACADEMY'S AFFINITY GROUPS ++